 A wheel gauge provides smooth adjustments with clean cuts through the grain and on end grain tenons.
 The hardened metal blade can easily slice through wood fibres without tearing them.

-First, loosen the knurled thumbscrew and slide the rod to the required depth of cut.
-Finally, tighten the thumbscrew to lock it in place and scribe away.
+First, loosen the knurled thumb screw and slide the rod to the required depth of cut.
+Finally, tighten the locking screw to lock it in place and scribe away.

-A panel gauge marks out the width of a board.
-This is usually done to show where to rip the board.
+A panel gauge marks out a wide board.
+This is usually done to show where to cut the board.
 They can be found on the antique market and can be purchased for around $25.
-You can build your own if you have time and some metal skills.
+You can build your own if you have time and some metalworking skills.

 Digital callipers are for taking precise measurements of an object.
 The distance between the calliper jaws informs you of the overall size.
 A button allows switching between metric and imperial.
 So many uses; with the tail, you can get the depth of a screw hole or inside dimensions.

-Brass setup blocks are ideal for machine work, setting your router bit or table saw blade height.
-The range of eleven sizes from 1/8″ to 3/4″ in 1/16″ increments offers greater flexibility.
-The bars can be stacked if needed to achieve larger sizes.
+Brass setup blocks are ideal for machine work, adjusting your router bit or table saw blade height.
+The selection of eleven sizes from 1/8″ to 3/4″ in 1/16″ increments offers greater flexibility.
+The bars can be stacked if needed for a bigger height.
 Most blocks come with a pre-marked size which makes using them a breeze.

 A ruler stop is a handy attachment that helps ensure repeatable marks.
 The angled slot grips virtually any item up to 1 3 ⁄ 16″ wide, so it is ideal for using with a variety of brands.

-A saddle or dovetail marker is a tool used for laying out dovetails.
+A saddle or dovetail marker is a tool used for laying out dovetail joinery.
 Once glued, a joint requires no mechanical fasteners.
 The precision CNC machining has a black finish and graduated imperial scale.
-The outer edges have slopes of 1:5 on one side and 1:8 on the other.
+The slopes of 1:5 on one side and 1:8 on the other.
 The inner cutouts offer additional slopes of 1:6 and 1:10.

-Manufactured from anodised aluminium with a red/black finish and is a valuable aid when setting out corner marks accurately.
-The imperial graduated indications on this instrument guarantee an excellent design every time.
+Manufactured from anodised aluminium with a red/black finish which is a valuable aid for corner marks.
+The imperial graduations on this instrument guarantee an excellent design every time.
 The bottom corners and underside are relieved for an even more precise setting out.

-Good tools for measuring are vital for sawing and chiselling.
-The essential woodworking marking tools are simple and effective.
+Accurate tools for measuring are vital for sawing and chiselling.
+The essential woodworking marking tools are straightforward and effective.
 Newer tools may have different features but are not necessarily better.

 There are many different brands of tooling manufacturers.
 Some stand head and shoulders above the rest for a good reason.
 To list all is beyond the scope of this guide, so we will look at a few notable names below: